 About Ann Roecker

-Ann is married to Tim Cranston, a cum laude graduate of Harvard University and Kellogg Graduate School of Management.
+Ann is married to Tim Cranston, a cum laude graduate of Harvard University and Northwestern’s Kellogg Graduate School of Management.
 He sounds like Uncle Cliff in The Revelation of Emery Audubon.

 Three Fun Facts About Ann